Site Search

 White sugar is refined from raw sugar, which

-is usually extracted from sugar cane juice.
+is usually extracted from sugar cane juice and sometimes sugar beets.
 Refined sugar is

 sucrose.